-In the late 1800’s MMA advocated for a longer period of study for medical school, recommending a full four years of study.
-The Medical School of Maine in 1892 increased its requirements for graduation to three years and again in 1899 to four years study.
-The School had been founded at Bowdoin College in 1820 and operated for one hundred and one years until closing in June of 1921.
+In the late 1800’s, MMA advocated for a longer period of study for medical school, recommending a full four years of study.
+The Medical School of Maine in 1892 increased its requirements for graduation to three years and again in 1899 to four year’s study.
+The School had been founded at Bowdoin College in 1820 and operated for 101 years until closing in June of 1921.
 In 1891, the faculty of the school made an appeal to the public for aid in moving the medical school to Portland.
-In this appeal, they wrote, “the medical school must be moved to Portland, where the Maine General Hospital, with its one hundred and twenty-five beds, the Greeley Hospital, the Maine Eye and Ear Infirmary, the United States Marine Hospital and Portland Dispensary are available.”
+In this appeal, they wrote, “the medical school must be moved to Portland, where the Maine General Hospital, with its 125 beds, the Greeley Hospital, the Maine Eye and Ear Infirmary, the United States Marine Hospital and Portland Dispensary are available.”
 In 1899, Maine General Hospital established a teaching institution for the Medical School of Maine.
 The first two years the student was at Bowdoin, while years three and four were at Maine General Hospital.

 During its first 50 years, the Association played a leading role in the life of the State.
 Its members made an annual survey of the prevailing diseases in the State.
 They were responsible for the establishment of the State Board of Health.
 In addition to its role with respect to Maine General Hospital, members were also actively involved in the establishment of the first hospital for the care of the insane (what is now the Riverview Psychiatric Center).
 Members of the Association also attempted to guide the State legislature in matters of public health.